1700 Cedar Springs Rd., Uptown

 Hotel Crescent Court Spa

-This sprawling spa complex operates out of the Hotel Crescent Court, so tasteful luxury is a given.
-With that in mind, a full day is well spent here: They offer private yoga and Pilates classes, a health-centric café, and treatments that range from the basic (manis and pedis) to the intense (hardcore lymphatic-draining treatments).
+This sprawling spa complex operates out of the Hotel Crescent Court, so a full day is well spent here: They offer private yoga and Pilates classes, a health-centric café, and treatments that range from the basic (manis and pedis) to the intense (hardcore lymphatic-draining treatments).
 We love that the spa is open to kids, too, with a full menu of kid-friendly treatments (and snacks in the café).

 Rosewood Mansion on Turtle Creek